yarwest/Yet-Another-Coding-Guideline/README.md

 <a name="general"></a>
 ## General

+### Project Structure
+A project should at all points be based around a method of version control in one form or another.
+My preference goes out to Git.
+Whenever I use Git in a project, I try to utilize a branch based workflow.
+This boils down to something very simple: the main project is kept on the master branch, this is the presentable branch.
+Which is updated at certain intervals, this could for example be after every sprint in a SCRUM-based project or at every release of your product.
+Next up is the development branch, this contains the most recent version of the project with all completed features.
+Lastly there is a collection of branches refered to as feature branches.
+These branches are where the developers will actually work.

+Every seperate feature should get a seperate branch and the depenendency from one feature branch to another should be kept as small as possible.
+The developer will work according to the discussed coding standards.
+Whenever a commit is made, the developer should make clear that the commit message is a short, clear, description of the changes made in the commit.
+It is key for the developer to make a commit for every independent modification, so that commits can be easily reversed.
+A thing to keep in mind with this is: if you feel like using the words "and I also did" (or something of that nature) in your commit message, you should probably split this commit into multiple ones.

+Whenever a feature is done (in otherwords functional), there shall be a pull request created from said feature branch to the development branch.
+This feature will have to be reviewed by the person that is responsible for the product quality, or someone appointed for this task by said quality manager.
+During the review process the reviewer will check whether the produced code fits the standards and if the functionallity works (which is determined by running the unit tests).
+If the conditions are met and there are no merge conflicts, the code can be merged into the development branch.

+### Coding
 Use descriptive function/method/class/variable/file names.
 I don't want none of that ```int d = 1;``` bs.
 Exception being when the variable is used as an iterator.
 But you should have a long, hard, internal discussion before even thinking of doing that.

 <a name="oop"></a>